-(a) Home Food Service Plan.
-"Home food service plan" means the offering for sale to a consumer, in the consumers home, any food item, or food item in combination with any nonfood item and/or services, whether or not a membership fee or similar charge is involved.

-- (b) Seller.
-"Seller" means any person, partnership, corporation, or association, however organized, engaged in the sale of a home food service plan. - (c) Buyer.
-"Buyer" means both the actual and prospective purchaser, but does not include persons purchasing for resale. - (d) Contract.
-"Contract" means all of the collective written agreements subscribed by a buyer at the time of sale relating to the purchase of a home food service plan, except promissory notes or other financing agreements. - (e) Food Item.
-"Food item" means each edible product sold as part of a home food service plan, including, but not limited to, each constituent part or kind of meat cut from a primal source, each kind of whole poultry or poultry part, seafood products, and other like products. - (f) Nonfood Item.
-"Nonfood item" means each inedible product sold as part of a home food service plan, including, but not limited to, paper products, health and beauty products, detergents, cleaners and disinfectants, rolls of wrapping, and like products.
+- (a) Home Food Service Plan.
+The offering for sale to a consumer, in the consumers home, any food item, or food item in combination with any nonfood item and/or services, whether or not a membership fee or similar charge is involved. - (b) Seller.
+Any person, partnership, corporation, or association, however organized, engaged in the sale of a home food service plan. - (c) Buyer.
+Both the actual and prospective purchaser, but does not include persons purchasing for resale. - (d) Contract.
+All of the collective written agreements subscribed by a buyer at the time of sale relating to the purchase of a home food service plan, except promissory notes or other financing agreements. - (e) Food Item.
+Each edible product sold as part of a home food service plan, including, but not limited to, each constituent part or kind of meat cut from a primal source, each kind of whole poultry or poultry part, seafood products, and other like products. - (f) Nonfood Item.
+Each inedible product sold as part of a home food service plan, including, but not limited to, paper products, health and beauty products, detergents, cleaners and disinfectants, rolls of wrapping, and like products.
 The term does not include food items and durable consumer goods such as appliances. - (g) Unit Price.
-"Unit price" means the price of a food or nonfood item sold as part of a home food service plan, computed to the nearest tenth of 1 cent when less than 1 dollar, and to the nearest cent when 1 dollar or more.
+The price of a food or nonfood item sold as part of a home food service plan, computed to the nearest tenth of 1 cent when less than 1 dollar, and to the nearest cent when 1 dollar or more.
 The unit price, exclusive of any service charge(s), shall be expressed in terms of the price per unit of weight, measure, or count set forth in the "Uniform Unit Pricing Regulation" in the current edition of NIST Handbook 130. - (h) Service Charge.
-"Service charge" means the total price for any additional features, services, and processing associated with the purchase of a home food service plan, whether stated in terms of membership fees or otherwise. - (i) Primal Source.
-"Primal source" means the following cuts: - (1) for beef, the primal sources are the round, flank, loin, rib, plate, brisket, chuck, and shank; - (2) for veal and lamb or mutton, the primal sources are the leg, flank, loin, rack (rib), and shoulder; and - (3) for pork, the primal sources are the belly, loin, ham, spareribs, shoulder, and jowl.
+The total price for any additional features, services, and processing associated with the purchase of a home food service plan, whether stated in terms of membership fees or otherwise. - (i) Primal Source.
+Refers to the following cuts: - (1) for beef, the primal sources are the round, flank, loin, rib, plate, brisket, chuck, and shank; - (2) for veal and lamb or mutton, the primal sources are the leg, flank, loin, rack (rib), and shoulder; and - (3) for pork, the primal sources are the belly, loin, ham, spareribs, shoulder, and jowl.